HeliosInteractive/reachjs/README.md

 # Reach JS Client

-Perform common actions with the Helios Reach API in Node and the browser.
+Perform common actions with the Loopback API in Node and the browser.

 ---